ryansheehy0/RS_Cheat_Sheets/Data_Structures/singly_linked_list.md

 	- `void sort();`
 	- `bool removeAll(T value)`
 	- Iterators
+	- Traversals
+		- Applies a function to all data in the linked list.

 ## Constructor
 A sentinel node is a dummy node that is always set as the head.
 This removes the need for methods to check if the list is empty or not.